 Read our full Philips Hue White starter kit review.

-Read our full Google Chromecast review.
+Read our full Google Chromecast with Google TV review.

 Too hot?
 Too cold?
 Instead of getting up to tweak the thermostat, use Google Home to change the setting of your Nest Learning Thermostat.
 Like all of the best smart thermostats, you can use your voice to find out the current temperature is and what the thermostat is set to, and even make it warmer or cooler by specifying a number of degrees, a specific temperature or even just saying, "Hey Google, make it cooler."